eBay/akutan/docs/rfc_update.md

 RDF* allows metafacts as objects, as in the following example:

 ```
-beam:bob beam:said <<_:alice <car> "MA0123">> .
+akutan:bob akutan:said <<_:alice <car> "MA0123">> .
 ```

-The Dgraph and RDF* syntaxes may be nice to support in Beam.
-Both can be represented using internal variables in the proposed parser output (AST), so permitting either or both formats would be a localized change for Beam's parser in the future.
+The Dgraph and RDF* syntaxes may be nice to support in Akutan.
+Both can be represented using internal variables in the proposed parser output (AST), so permitting either or both formats would be a localized change for Akutan's parser in the future.

 Dgraph's restriction that metafacts can only have facts in the subject position may be a useful one.
-In particular, it would allow efficient queries from a fact ID to all of its metafacts, would allow metafacts to be stored with their base fact, and would allow Beam to delete metafacts when a base fact is deleted.
+In particular, it would allow efficient queries from a fact ID to all of its metafacts, would allow metafacts to be stored with their base fact, and would allow Akutan to delete metafacts when a base fact is deleted.
 However, this restriction probably limits expressiveness too much.
-It's also difficult to enforce in Beam in isolation, since a user can come along and insert a metafact as `<s> <p> #235`, where `#235` is a fact ID.
+It's also difficult to enforce in Akutan in isolation, since a user can come along and insert a metafact as `<s> <p> #235`, where `#235` is a fact ID.
 Or, similarly, a user can assign an external ID to a fact ID,then use that external ID later.
-To enforce Dgraph's restriction, Beam would need either:
+To enforce Dgraph's restriction, Akutan would need either:

   - To enforce the following restrictions first:
     -  Disallow the use of KIDs, so that all updates use external IDs.